MysterJacob/mBus/readme.md

 - ### Trigger
 Simple trigger.
 Has one responder.
 Triggered with arguments.
 Arguments must be strictly defined.
 May success or fail.
 - ### Event
 Trigger with multiple responders.
 Triggered with arguments.
 Arguments are loosely defined.
 Does not return any value.
 - ### Field
 Simple field.
 Has type and value.
 Value can be get or set.
-May have change listeners.
 - ### Action
 More advanced endpoint.
 Has one responder.
 Triggered with arguments.
 Arguments must be strictly defined.
 Returns output value.